-Revenue from port is generated from services provided to vessels and cargo owners and is recognised in other operating income.
+Port income comprise revenue from port generated from services provided to vessels and cargo owners less direct expenses and is recognised in other operating income.

 iv.
 Rental income

 Rental income from investment property is recognised in profit or loss on a straight-line basis over the term of the lease.